Frequently Asked Questions

 Sending SMS to Landlines

-Compliance and Regulatory Guidelines for SMS in American Samoa
+SMS Compliance and Regulatory Requirements for Samoa

-Consent and Opt-In
+Consent and Opt-In Requirements

 Explicit Consent Requirements: